 The Qualifying Exams Committee (composed of the Graduate Advisor and other appropriate members of the faculty) will review the exams within a reasonable period of time.
 Marked exams are returned and an oral interview (1-2 hours) is scheduled.
-During this interview the student responds to questions related to the written examinations.
+During this interview, the student responds to questions related to the written examinations.
 If there are deficiencies in the written exams that are not addressed adequately by the student during the oral interview, the Qualifying Exam Committee can require the student to write a short essay (15-20 pages) addressing the deficient areas.

-Exams are given over a common two-week period during the spring and fall semesters of each year.
+Exams are given over a common two-week period during the fall and spring semesters of each year (third and fourth weeks of October and March - see page 21 for exceptions).

-Comprehensives Declaration Form
+Qualifying Exams Declaration Form

-Student must complete this form and return it to the Department Coordinator two weeks in advance of the first comprehensive scheduled.
+Student must complete this form and return it to the Department Administrator two weeks in advance of the first exam scheduled.
 Students should make a copy of the completed form for each of the examiners and for him-/herself.

 Student Name:

-Dates of Comprehensives: Exam 1: History, Theory, and Method of Religion
+Dates of Comprehensives:

+Exam 1: History, Theory, and Method of R

+Examiner Name Examiner Signature

 Exam 2: Religious Tradition(s):

 Examiner Name Examiner Signature

 Exam 3: Methodological Foundations:

 Examiner Name Examiner Signature

 Exam 4: Thematic Concentration:

 Examiner Name Examiner Signature

+Evaluation of Qualifying Examinations

-Evaluation of Comprehensive Examiners Student Name: Pass Fail Date: Exam 1: History, Theory and Method of Religion Examiner Signature: Exam 2: Religious Traditions(s) Examiner Signature: Exam 3: Methodological Foundations Examiner Signature: Exam 4: Thematic Concentration Examiner Signature: Additional Comments:
+the student's file.
+Student Name: \\\\\ Pass \\\ Fail \\\\ Exam 1: History, Theory and Method of Religion Examiner Signature: Exam 2: Religious Traditions(s) Examiner Signature: Exam 3: Methodological Foundations Examiner Signature: Exam 4: Thematic Concentration Examiner Signature: Additional Comments: